 Graduate Long-Term Care Specialization

-The Gerontology Program is pleased to announce the addition of a long-term care (LTC) specialization for our Master of Science in Interdisciplinary Gerontology (MSIG) program.
-We are now accepting applications.
+The Gerontology Program is pleased to announce the that the long-term care (LTC) specialization for the Master of Science in Interdisciplinary Gerontology (MSIG) program is now offered online.

 Students who complete this specialization are able to sit for the Ohio and federal nursing home administration licensure exams.

 The degree curriculum for the MSIG LTC program requires a minimum of 36 semester hours beyond the undergraduate degree, and includes the NAB-required Administrator in Training (AIT/internship) hours.

 The degree requirements are such that students could finish the degree in four semesters of full-time study, and the program is configured to allow students to matriculate as part-time students over a period of two years.
 Although most students will be able to complete the required coursework within one and a half to two years, the AIT may extend the time required to obtain the degree.
 The MSIG LTC program includes coursework from Gerontology, Long-term Care Administration, and Management and Finance.